oloed/netty-website/README.md

     $ cd netty-website
     $ awestruct --auto --server

-You might want to install `rb-fsevent` so that Awestruct notices the file system changes immediately to update the output.
-You will see the following message:
+When running Awestruct, you will see the following message:

     FSSM -> An optimized backend is available for this platform!
     FSSM ->     gem install rb-fsevent

+Do not install `rb-fsevent`.
+It will make Awestruct not detect newly created files so that the new files are not rendered.